shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 [Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) can be used to run Pods and are native to Kubernetes and as such they cannot be managed within AAD.
 If no Service Account is specified when a Pod is run, default Service Account for that Namespace is used - note Service Accounts are scoped to a Namespace.
 If there is a requirement to control Service Account Priviliges as granularly as with User Accounts, then the following approach can be considered.

 As with mapping Roles and RoleBindings to an AAD Group, we can use the same mechanism and indeed YAML file to map to a Service Account.
+By doing this, we are in fact using a Service Account as an internal to Kubernetes representation of a Service Account.
 This means that although we are creating many Service Accounts, their permission profiles look exactly the same as the AAD Groups that we currently use, see below for an example:

 ```
 # This role binding allows members in group DevOpsGroup to pod-list-podlogs-list in the "devops" namespace.